Charged particle interference in Kerr-Newman spacetime based on teleparallel gravity: Introduction

-According to the above statement, it is convenient to apply \eqref{qmphase1} to the cases of weak gravitational fields.
-But for a general gravitational field, it is a hard task.
-Fortunately, this difficulty can be conquered in the frame of the Teleparallel Gravity (TG), the teleparallel equivalent of general relativity~\cite{Aldrovandi:2013wha}.
-In TG, there is a phase equaling to~\eqref{qmphase1}, given by~\cite{Aldrovandi:2013wha} \be \phi=\frac{m}{\hbar}\int_A^B (u_a \dd x^a+u_a \dot{A}{^a}_{b\beta}x^b \dd x^\beta +u_a B{^a}_\beta\dd x^\beta), \ee where $u_a=\eta_{ab}u^b$ with $u^b=h^b/\dd s$ is a four-velocity defined in tangent-space (which is a Minkowski spacetime attached to each point of spacetime), and $h^b$ is the tetrad.
+As shown above, it is convenient to separate \eqref{qmphase1} into a ``free part'' and a ``gravitationally induced part'' for the cases of weak gravitational fields.
+But for a general gravitational field, it is a hard task (recall $\dd s=(g_{\mu\nu}\dd x^\mu \dd x^\nu)^{1/2}$).
+Fortunately, such difficulty can be conquered in the frame of Teleparallel Gravity (TG), the teleparallel equivalent of general relativity~\cite{Aldrovandi:2013wha}.
+In TG, there is a phase equal to~\eqref{qmphase1}, given by~\cite{Aldrovandi:2013wha} \be \phi=\frac{m}{\hbar}\int_A^B (u_a \dd x^a+u_a \dot{A}{^a}_{b\beta}x^b \dd x^\beta +u_a B{^a}_\beta\dd x^\beta), \ee where $u_a=\eta_{ab}u^b$, with $u^b=h^b/\dd s$ the four-velocity defined in tangent-space (which is a Minkowski spacetime attached to each point of spacetime), and $h^b$ is the tetrad.
 Here the indices related to spacetime are denoted by Greek letters, while the indices for tangent-space are denoted by the first letters of the Latin alphabet.
-As stated in Ref.~\cite{Aldrovandi:2013wha}, the first term in \eqref{phi three} stands for a free particle, the second term corresponds to the interaction with the inertial effects, with $\dot{A}{^a}_{b\beta}$ a Lorentz connection, and the last term with the gauge potential $B{^a}_\beta$ represents the gravitational interaction.
-Especially, the gravitational phase is given by the last two terms~\cite{Aldrovandi:2013wha,Aldrovandi:2003pd}.
-In the practical computations, it is convenient to choose an inertial frame, such that the Lorentz connection vanishes and we only need to consider the gauge potential.
-By such reduction, the gravitational phase resembles the Aharonov-Bohm phase in electromagnetism~\cite{Aharonov:1959fk}.

-In the previous work~\cite{Mo}, the authors found a way to calculate the above gravitational phase, by expressing the gauge potential according to the tetrad.
-Therefore, for any given spacetime, we can compute the gravitational phase, provided the expression of the tetrad has been found.
-As an example, this way was applied to an interference experiment in the Kerr spacetime in Ref.~\cite{Mo}.
+According to Ref.~\cite{Aldrovandi:2013wha}, the first term in \eqref{phi three} stands for a free particle, the second term corresponds to the interaction with the inertial effects, with $\dot{A}{^a}_{b\beta}$ a Lorentz connection, and the last term with the gauge potential $B{^a}_\beta$ represents the gravitational interaction.
+In practical computations, it is convenient to choose a ``proper frame''~\cite{Krssak:2018ywd}, such that the Lorentz connection vanishes (note that the proper frames reduce to the inertial frames of special relativity when gravity is removed~\cite{Krssak:2018ywd}).
+In Ref.~\cite{Aldrovandi:2013wha} the gravitational phase is defined by the last two terms of \eqref{phi three}, while in Ref.~\cite{Aldrovandi:2003pd} it is defined by the last term.
+Here we adopt the second option, i.e., the gravitational phase is defined as $\hbar^{-1}m\int u_a B{^a}_\beta\dd x^\beta$, considering that the fundamental field in TG is represented by the gauge potential~\cite{Aldrovandi:2006cy}.
+By such definition, the gravitational phase resembles the Aharonov-Bohm phase $\hbar^{-1}q\int A_\mu\dd x^\mu$ in electromagnetism~\cite{Aharonov:1959fk}.
+In the previous work~\cite{Mo}, the authors found a general method to calculate the gravitational phase for a given spacetime (i.e., expressing the gauge potential by the tetrad), and applied it ot Kerr spacetime.